Rapid remedial action is needed: Try a three-pronged approach of raising expectations, earning the trust of staff and prioritising student achievement

 Once these foundations have been laid, headteachers need the resilience to stay focused on student achievement.
 There will be plenty of distractions.
 Some parents will challenge the heightened expectations towards uniform and discipline; some students will test the new standards of homework and punctuality, and some staff will resist the renewed focus on planning and marking.
 The new headteacher should hold firm, remain visible and continue to act out the values to which he or she has committed.

-Headstrong: 11 Lessons of School Leadership, by Dame Sally Coates (John Catt Educational Ltd, £14.99. johncattbookshop.com)
+Dame Sally Coates is director of Academies South for United Learning.
+She is also the author of Headstrong: 11 Lessons of School Leadership, by (John Catt Educational Ltd, £14.99. johncattbookshop.com)